analysiscenter/batchflow/doc/parallel.md

 ```

 ### mpc
 With `mpc` you might run calculations in separate processes thus removing GIL restrictions.
 For this [concurrent.futures.ProcessPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) is used.
-Likewise `nogil` the decorated method should just return a function which will be executed in a separate process.
+The decorated method should just return a function which will be executed in a separate process.

 ```python
 from dataset import Batch, action, inbatch_parallel